 Causation: Causation refers to showing the link between the negligent act and the accident it caused.
 Staying with the same example, you would have to prove that the floor was uneven and caused you to trip or slip.

 Damages: In personal injury cases, damages refers to the losses you suffered as a result of your accident.
 The damages in personal injury claims usually include items such as medical expenses, lost income, and pain and suffering.

 In some cases, it is found that the accident victim partly contributed to the accident.
 Under the comparative negligence law in Florida, accident victims can still claim compensation in these cases, but it is reduced by their same percentage of fault.
 The comparative negligence law in Florida is a pure model, meaning victims can claim compensation even if they were 99 percent at fault for the accident.

 Call Our Personal Injury Lawyer in West Palm Beach

-If you were hurt in an accident that was caused by another person, our West Palm Beach personal injury lawyers at Shuster & Saben, LLC can provide the sound legal advice you need.
+If you were hurt in an accident that was caused by another person, our West Palm Beach personal injury lawyers at Shuster Saben Estevez can provide the sound legal advice you need.
 Call us now at 877-511-7829 or contact us online to schedule a consultation.